 Should Maple Pass Loop be a 100 Classic Hike of Washington?

 I am hiking all “100 Classic Hikes of Washington”.
-But the question is, Should Maple Pass Loop be a 100 Classic Hike of Washington?
+But the question is, should Maple Pass Loop be a 100 Classic Hikes of Washington?

-For some background, the 100 Classic Hikes of Washington are a collection of hikes across Washington that have been deemed the best trails and all-encompassing of what it means to hike in Washington
+For some background, the 100 Classic Hikes of Washington is a collection of hikes across Washington that have been deemed the best trails and encompass what it means to hike in Washington.

 Maple Pass Loop was an EPIC trail.
 It was easy to follow, accessible to a broad group of people, and well taken care of by the park service.
 I wouldn’t be surprised if a permit system gets put in place for some of the common “Larch Hikes” in the next couple of years.